Precautionary Savings and the Stock-Bond Covariance, February 2022. SSRN. Short slides.

 I propose and test a new explanation for the pre-FOMC announcement drift puzzle.
-I show that such a drift arises in a model where investors interpret a given FOMC action differently based on recent news.
+I show that such a drift arises in a model where investors interpret a given FOMC action based on recent news.
 If recent news has been good, FOMC announcements are seen as signals about economic conditions; if recent news has been poor, they are seen as signals about the Fed's own policy stance.
-Consistent with the model, I demonstrate that the market return prior to the announcement—a proxy for recent news—predicts the interpretation of Fed action.
-In the model the pre-FOMC drift represents a risk premium associated with the resolution of uncertainty about announcement type.
-The model does not require informational leaks or biased beliefs and can account for the seasonality of aggregate returns over the FOMC calendar.
+According to the model, high returns in the run-up to FOMC announcements represent a risk premium associated with the resolution of uncertainty regarding announcement interpretation.
+Consistent with the model, I demonstrate that the market return pre-announcement predicts the interpretation of Fed action.
+The model does not require informational leaks or biased beliefs and can account for the timing of returns in anticipation of Fed announcements.

 Modern financial crises are difficult to explain because they do not always involve bank runs, or the bank runs occur late.
 For this reason, the first year of the Great Depression, 1930, has remained a puzzle.
 Industrial production dropped by 20.8 percent despite no nationwide bank run.
 Using cross-sectional variation in external finance dependence, we demonstrate that banks' decision to not use the discount window and instead cut back lending and invest in safe assets can account for the majority of this decline.
 In effect, the banks ran on themselves before the crisis became evident.